hackreactor/recursion_in_javascript/README.md

 ### Let's get started...

 Run the SpecRunner.html file in a browser.
-This document current shows 4 failing tests.
+This document currently shows 4 failing tests.

 - The `spec` folder holds all the failing tests that are being displayed in SpecRunner.html.
 - The `src` folder holds the functions that are being called to run the tests.